 The works of art made and donated by artists such as Hogarth, Thomas Gainsborough, Joshua Reynolds and John Michael Rysbrack are mainly displayed within original eighteenth-century interiors from the Foundling Hospital.
 When the Hospital was demolished in 1926 and relocated outside of London, the Committee Room, Court Room, Picture Gallery and staircase were reconstructed in what was the charity’s London headquarters and is now the Museum.
 The furnishings of these rooms, including the plasterwork, fireplaces, furniture and clocks, were also made for and donated to the Hospital by leading craftsmen of the day.

 The Museum also has a programme of changing exhibitions and displays which feature throughout the building, as well as in our temporary exhibition gallery.
-These often involve responses from contemporary artists of all kinds to our Collection and story, shown alongside Collection objects.
+These often involve responses from contemporary artists of all kinds to the Collections and story, shown alongside objects and works of art.